 Heading to Disneyland with your family?
 Here’s and overview of resources for families at Disneyland, including nursing moms, families with disabilities, children with dietary restrictions, and resources for small children.

 We headed to Disneyland for the first time in September, and I’d be lying if I said I wasn’t a bit nervous about taking our young children.
 Our kids still have so many needs- naps, we have a food allergy, I knew we needed a stroller, and I was afraid there wouldn’t be fun rides for them to enjoy while we were in the park.
+I can’t even imagine what a multigenerational Disney vacation would look like!

 Since we went at Halloween Time, I was also scared that they would see things that would make them afraid- especially since Little Sister is prone to nightmares.
 And then- what if I LOST a child at Disneyland?
 So many things to consider.

 Still, we did it!
-We spent four days at the Disneyland Parks, and I am happy to report that nt only did we have the best time of our lives, not a single one of my fears came true!
+We spent four days at the Disneyland Parks, and I am happy to report that not only did we have the best time of our lives, not a single one of my fears came true!
 We can’t wait to go back- and I can’t wait to share with you the resources for families at Disneyland- so you can plan your next trip too!

 Services for Parents at Disneyland